 - Cool, Flip & Serve: Remove from oven and let cool in the pan on a cooling rack for 10 minutes.
 Place a serving plate or cake stand upside down on top of the pie dish.
 Using hot pads, hold the platter or cake stand together with the handles of the pie dish and flip them over together so that the batter side of the cake is at the bottom with the fruit topping on top.
 Serve immediately.

 - Store: Cover leftover cake and store in the refrigerator for up to 3 days.

-- *Update 11/21/21: This recipe was originally written before canned pineapple was tested for FODMAPs by Monash University.
+- Canned pineapple with juice (update 11/21/21): This recipe was originally written before canned pineapple was tested for FODMAPs by Monash University.
 According to their low FODMAP Diet App, canned pineapple has recently been tested and is low FODMAP in quantities of up to 90 grams per serving.
 We are adding 350 grams across 8 servings, which amounts to about 43 grams per serving.
 Pineapple juice has not been tested for FODMAPs but as pineapple is low in FODMAPs at sizeable amounts, I assume based on no dietary or medical knowledge that it is low FODMAP in small servings.
 We are only adding ⅓ cup of pineapple juice across 8 servings, which is about 2 teaspoons per serving.

 - Cherries: Up to 2 cherries per serving for low FODMAP (8 servings total).
 Maraschino cherries have not yet been tested by Monash University for FODMAP content.
 I can tolerate maraschino cherries as well as fresh cherries, but everyone is different, and it is still unknown whether the FODMAP content of maraschino cherries is the same as fresh cherries.
 If you are concerned about how your body might react to maraschino cherries, substitute fresh or frozen sweet cherries.
 However, please note that sweet cherries tend to bleed more into the other cake ingredients, so blot any excess cherry juice when making the topping.
 Technically, you could use up to 16 cherries and keep the cake low FODMAP as long as there were only 2 cherries per slice and 8 slices total.